 How do I remove a Google forwarding number in my ads?

 You can remove forwarding numbers by turning off call reporting.
 Once this change is made, your ads will show your business phone number instead.
-Note that the associated call or message reports will no longer be available without call reporting or message reporting.
+Note that the call details report will no longer be available if call reporting is disabled.
 Learn how to manage call reporting for your campaigns

 Are Google forwarding numbers allocated to my ad indefinitely?

-A Google forwarding number is designed to track your call or message ads performance, and the number may vary over time.
+A Google forwarding number is designed to track your call performance, and the number may vary over time.
 Therefore, it's not recommended to copy or promote the Google forwarding number beyond your ad campaign with Google Ads.

 What happens if someone calls the Google forwarding number, saves the number, and calls again later?

 What happens if someone doesn’t call after clicking the ad, writes down the Google forwarding number, and calls back later?

 If the user calls the Google forwarding number within about 30 minutes (up to about 2 hours in certain markets) of viewing the ad, the call will connect.
 If the user places the first call outside of this initial window, the call won't be routed.
 This is a rare scenario, as the vast majority of calls happen within 5 minutes of the user seeing a Google forwarding number in an ad or on a website.